 Your cloud hosting provider should make compliance easy

 First, your data center and all cloud solutions should be compliant by design.
 You also want a provider like Zimcom that has disciplined controls and audit assessment processes in place.
 We regularly help customers achieve various regulatory compliance requirements including:

 - Health Insurance Portability and Accountability Act (HIPAA)

 - Health Information Technology for Economic and Clinical Health Act (HITECH)

 You Can’t Afford Bad Cloud Cybersecurity

-IBM’s data shows that the average cost of a data breach rose to $4.24 million last year and the average cost of remediating a ransomware attack shot up to almost $2 million in 2021.
+IBM’s data shows that the average cost of a data breach hit an all-time high of $4.35 million in 2022 and the average cost of a ransomware attack hit $4.54 million – and this doesn’t even include the cost of the ransom itself.
 It can be enough to make an organization simply throw in the towel.